-- 1. Gain foundational knowledge pertaining to the doctrine of humanity, - 2.
-Appreciate the significance of theological and biblical anthropology for ministry, - 3.
-Differentiate the range of Christian approaches to the doctrine of humanity, - 4.
-Develop critical reading skills of theological concepts, - 5.
-Evaluate the theological ideas and concepts of documents pertaining to the doctrine of humanity.
+- 1. Gain foundational knowledge pertaining to the doctrine of humanity. - 2.
+Appreciate the significance of theological and biblical anthropology for ministry. - 3.
+Differentiate the range of Christian approaches to the doctrine of humanity. - 4.
+Develop critical reading skills of theological concepts. - 5.
+Evaluate theological ideas and concepts found in key texts on the doctrine of humanity.